rmsairlock/Airlock-Mitre-Attack-Research/README.md

 - **Registry Run Keys (T1547.001):** The attacker can write the registry key.
 At next logon, the untrusted binary it points to is blocked.
 Yes.
 - **Service Execution (T1569.002):** PsExec copies its service binary to the remote host.
 The binary is blocked on the target.
 Yes.

-A technique is also scored "Yes" if a specific identifiable binary can be restricted via Airlock's blocklist metarule engine - even if that binary is a trusted, Microsoft-signed OS utility.
-The blocklist takes precedence over the allowlist, and the metarule engine supports conditional criteria including original filename, user/group membership, and logical AND/OR combinations.
+A technique is also scored "Yes" if a specific identifiable binary can be **safely** restricted via Airlock's blocklist metarule engine - meaning the tool can be blocklisted for non-admin users without breaking standard Windows operations.
 For example:

-- **Clear Windows Event Logs (T1070.001):** `wevtutil.exe` is a trusted OS binary.
-Blocklist metarule: original filename "wevtutil" AND user NOT member of Administrators → blocked for non-admins.
+- **Clear Windows Event Logs (T1070.001):** `wevtutil.exe` is a trusted OS binary that standard users never need.
+Blocklist metarule: original filename "wevtutil" AND user NOT member of Administrators.
 Yes.
-- **Inhibit System Recovery (T1490):** `vssadmin.exe` and `bcdedit.exe` - critical ransomware precursor tools - can be blocklisted for non-admin users.
+- **Inhibit System Recovery (T1490):** `vssadmin.exe` and `bcdedit.exe` - critical ransomware precursor tools that standard users never need - can be safely blocklisted for non-admin users.
 Yes.
 - **OS Credential Dumping (T1003):** Standalone tools like mimikatz are blocked by default-deny.
-Built-in tools like `procdump.exe` and `rundll32.exe` (for comsvcs.dll MiniDump) can be blocklisted via metarule for non-admins.
-Yes.
+Built-in tools like `procdump.exe` can be blocklisted by original filename.

+Conversely, a technique is scored "No" if the only path to coverage would require blocklisting a core Windows utility that standard users depend on (like `net.exe` for drive mapping, or `reg.exe` used by installers and Group Policy processing).

 ---